rileyskains/skains.dev/content/articles/branding-myself-for-this-decade/index.md

 It doesn't have to be something big.
 It doesn't need to be a huge family home that can be passed down for generations or a monumental trust fund that sets my family up financially for the rest of their lives.
 While those would be great things, I can happily live with something smaller.

 As an example, on my mother's side, there are constant memories of my great-grandfather, my 2nd great-grandfather, and my 3rd great-grandfather.
 All of them were blacksmiths, and there are pieces on the family fireplace from their occupations.
-An anvil, something from a railroad, a kitchen trivet, or a piece of metal from some shipping light can start a conversation and trigger a memory.
+[An anvil](https://twitter.com/riley_skains/status/1212194705146077184), [a cat outline](https://twitter.com/riley_skains/status/1212194789153820673), or [ship lanterns](https://twitter.com/riley_skains/status/1212194775987892224) can start a conversation and trigger a memory.
 They are small and nearly worthless things, but they mean a lot.

 ![Lawrence Joseph Nevle](lawrence-joseph-nevle.jpg)